enterstudio/K-locus-caller/README.md

 ## Example results and interpretation

+These examples show what the tool's results might look like in the output table.
+The gene details columns of the table have been excluded for brevity, as they can be quite long.

 ### Very close match

 Assembly | Best matching K-locus | K-locus match problems | K-locus match coverage | K-locus match identity | K-locus match length discrepancy | Expected genes found in K-locus | Expected genes found in K-locus, details | Expected genes not found in K-locus | Other genes found in K-locus | Other genes found in K-locus, details | Expected genes found outside K-locus | Expected genes found outside K-locus, details | Other genes found outside K-locus | Other genes found outside K-locus, details